It’s the eve of the 40th anniversary of John Byrne’s Man of Steel, and a 13th Dimension reader has thoughts…

 That being said, when the new, post-Crisis era began as 1985 turned to 1986, things didn’t really seem all that different.
 To a young, adolescent kid, post-Crisis Earth basically just seemed like Earth-One with some new characters added.
 Things appeared to have settled… until I saw an ad for a miniseries starring a certain Man of Steel (hint, hint).

-But that’s for tomorrow.
+But that’s another column.

 —